gulfiliz/gulfiliz.github.io/_posts/2025-04-18-measurement-problem-deep.md

 But this answer presupposes a preferred factorization of the universe into system + environment.
 What determines this factorization?
-In a fully quantum universe with no external observer — just one big wavefunction — where does the factorization come from?
+In a fully quantum universe with no external observer, just one big wavefunction, where does the factorization come from?

 This is called the **preferred factorization problem**